SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 ***

 ### Consulting Projects
-BETA CAE Systems is a member of SpareHire, Upwork, Freelancer community run by Siemens PLM Software.
+Soft Projects Group is a member of SpareHire, Upwork, Freelancer community run by Siemens PLM Software.
 JT Open is an influential community of users, software vendors, and interested parties spanning the PLM value chain who, through an open distribution of the JT technology under a level playing field business model, are able to exchange 3D data for the purposes of visualization, collaboration and data sharing.

 ***